Speed46/Speed46/README.md

 🤔 I’m looking for help with Competitive Programming

-💬 Ask me about anything, Except Maths 😅
+💬 Ask me about anything, Except Anime 😅

 👨‍💻 Life Hack: Learn new tech 🔥 and share what you have learned 🎉

-💥 Fun Fact: I'm a dynamic individual who loves the thrill of 🥊 boxing, 🏊‍♂️ swimming, 🏏 cricket, and conquering new heights through hiking.
-I'm always up for exciting culinary adventures, heart-pumping 🎢 rides, and getting lost in captivating 📚 fiction.
+💥 Fun Fact: I'm a dynamic individual who loves the thrill of 🥊 boxing, 🏊‍♂️ swimming, 🏏 cricket, and conquering new heights through hiking ⛰️ .
+I'm always up for exciting culinary adventures 🍴 , heart-pumping 🎢 rides, and getting lost in captivating 📚 fiction.
 Life's an adventure, and I'm here for it! 🌟